-- i.
-To understand the idea of history; - ii.
+i.
+To explore the term history and to understand the idea of history;

+- ii.
 To develop a critical reading of the subject; - iii.
 To know the philosophy of the subject; and - iv.
-To know the methods employed in history.
+To know the methods employed in history for the purpose of research.